HMS Cockatrice (1781): Hired armed vessel

 Later, on 10 January 1805, Cockatrice recaptured the brig Padgey.
 Padgey had been sailing from Cardiff to London when a privateer captured her near Land's End.
 Cockatrice sent her into Penzance.

 On 20 February Kempe and Cockatrice detained Flora.
-Flora, Klyn, master, had been sailing from Bilboa to Embden when Cockatrice intercepted her and sent her into the Motherbank.
+Flora, Klyn, master, had been sailing from Bilbao to Emden when Cockatrice intercepted her and sent her into the Motherbank.

 In 1806 Cockatrice was under the command of P. Greene.
 According to Ccckatrice's log book, Greene was Pitt Burnaby Greene, and he took command on 6 April 1805.
 During his tenure Cockatrice patrolled and escorted convoys, but did not capture any prizes.
 On 30 March 1806, Burnaby Greene was off Ireland with orders to take on board the Earl of Hardwicke, Lord Lieutenant of Ireland (1801-1805).
 Burnaby Greene left Cockatrice in February 1807, moving to take command of HMS Foxhound.

 In 1807 J. B. Balderston took command of Cockatrice.
 On 27 and 28 August in the run-up to the British attack on Copenhagen the Royal Navy embargoed three Danish vessels then at Plymouth: Elizabeth, Tiesco, and Aurora.
-Also on 28 August Cockatrice and Amazon were in company at the capture of the Danish ship Speculaton and so shared in the prize money for her.
+Also on 28 August Cockatrice and Amazon were in company at the capture of the Danish ship Speculation and so shared in the prize money for her.
 Two days later Plover and Cockatrice were in company for the detention of the Danish ship George, and the Danish vessels Die Perle and Fortuna.

 In 1808 William Balfour replaced Balderston.
 He wrote to his uncle and some of his letters were later published.
 He described her as a leaky and that she should be taken out of service.
 He reported that the owners had hired her out for 15s/month/ton (or £1795 per annum, based on a burthen of 195 tons).
 The owners also had agreed to provide 45 men at a rate of £5 10s each, per month.
 However, Balfour further reported that the owners were rarely able to provide half that many.
 At the time of writing, Cockatrice had a crew of 30 including Balfour and his servant.
 Lastly, Balfour reported that it was his understanding that Balderston had, in his 16 months in command, amassed some £2000 in prize money.

 Cockatrice's contract ended in 1808.
 There is no readily available record of her having taken any prizes during Balfour's term in command.